MAKOSCAFEE/Oppia-gulp-optimizer/README.md

 ```

-For a working example see the `test` folder.
+For a working example see the `example` folder.